ENGINEERING SYSTEMS AND MANAGEMENT - 2022/3

 - Provide students with a sound understanding of the operation of companies and projects through a combination of lectures and real world examples.

-- Demonstrate the complexity of corporate sustainability through industrially relevant examples discussed in lectures and seminars
+- Demonstrate the design of engineering systems through industrially relevant examples discussed in lectures and tutorials/seminars.

 The learning and teaching methods include:

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: ENG2110